forrestywang/forrestywang/README.md

 ### About Me:

-- 📚 I'm a second-year Statistics & Actuarial Science student at the University of Waterloo!
+- 📚 I'm a fourth-year Applied Mathematics student at the University of Waterloo!
-- 🧠 Interests: **Theoretical and computational statistics, applied mathematics**
+- 🧠 Interests: **Mathematical physics & applied mathematics**
-- 🎯 Goals: **Passing my third actuarial exam**
-- 🔭 I'm currently working on: **Interning for [iA](https://ia.ca/individuals)**
-- 🍣 Hobbies: **Cooking, working out, rock climbing, and gaming**

 #### Languages & Tools: